 By: Li Ling Lee/Co-Editor-in-Chief

 It’s 12:50 pm on the last day before winter break.
-Several students are called down to the high school office, but they don’t have any idea of what it could have possibly been for.
-This was the case for 12th grader Jubilee DelGado, 11th grader Hailey Tripp, 11th grader Lizzie Smith, 7th grader Ian Kohlhepp, and 6th grader, Cheyenne Kohlhepp.
+Several students are called down to the high school office, but they don’t have any idea for what–no idea of their fate.
+This was the case for 12th grader Jubilee DelGado; 11th graders Hailey Tripp and Lizzie Smith, and two siblings, seventh-grader Ian Kohlhepp, and sixth-grader Cheyenne Kohlhepp.

-“It is a part of our life now and it’s important to know and understand computer technology,” Longbrake stated.
+“It is a part of our life now and it’s important to know and understand computer technology.”

-Tripp, one of the recipients, stated, “I was speechless.
+Tripp, one of the recipients, states: “I was speechless.
 I couldn’t believe how sweet and generous she was.
 I felt really lucky to be chosen.”